Evolutionary dynamics of any multiplayer game on regular graphs: : Pairwise comparison

-Using Eq.~(\ref{sieq_simplify}), we can simplify the replicator equation~(\ref{sieq_replicator_PC}) to the accumulated payoff level.
+Using Eq.~(\ref{sieq_simplify}), we can simplify the replicator equation~(\ref{sieq_replicator_PC}) to expected accumulated payoffs.
 That is, we can obtain an equation to avoid specific calculations of $k_i$ in front of $\pi_{i|j}^\mathbf{k}$ and $\pi_j^\mathbf{k}$.
 The simplified replicator equation is

 In this way, we only need to consider the calculation of $\pi_{i|j}^{\mathbf{k}_{+i}}$, $\pi_j^{\mathbf{k}_{+i}}$, $\pi_{j|i}^{\mathbf{k}_{+j}}$, $\pi_i^{\mathbf{k}_{+j}}$ summations.

 As mentioned in the main text, let us denote that